 Marriage Prep Program

-The Paulist Center offers this program monthly throughout the year.
-The seminar begins on a Friday evening and runs from 6:00-9:00pm and continues the following day from 9:00am-6:00pm concluding with the Saturday vigil Mass.
+The Paulist Center is a site for the Archdiocesan program, Transformed in Love.
+The seminar begins on a Friday evening and runs from 6:00-9:00pm and continues the following day from 9:00am-6:00pm, concluding with the Saturday vigil Mass.
 Among the topics addressed are marital communication, sexuality and intimacy issues, the sacramental theology and the rite of Holy Matrimony, children and conflict resolution.
-Married couples from the Paulist Center community and a Paulist priest lead the various sessions.
+Married couples from the Paulist Center Community and a Paulist priest lead the various sessions.

 - Register by calling the Paulist Center at 617-742-4460 and speak to our receptionist.
 We usually meet our capacity (about 50 couples) each month, so please register ASAP.

 - After registering, pay the $195 fee, which can be done online here.
 On the form please enter your name, your fiancé(e)’s name and the date of the Transformed in Love session you are registered for in the “Additional Instructions” field.

 On the form, please enter your name, your fiancé(e)’s name and the date of the Marriage Prep session you are registered for in the field that asks if the donation is “In memory or in honor of” someone.

 - March 13–14, 2020

 If you have any questions about our program or preparation for marriage in general you may contact Fr.
 Chuck Cunniff, CSP.